 If a student does not meet the unit completion standard, they will be placed on unit completion warning for one semester.
 A student's academic progress status is displayed on the myHancock portal within the financial aid area.
 Financial aid funding will be continued during the warning semester.
 If a student does not meet the unit completion standard while on unit completion warning, their financial aid will be canceled.
 Prior to summer 2022, students were granted only one semester of warning for not meeting the progress standard.
 Starting with summer 2022 and forward, students may receive more than one semester of warning for not meeting the unit completion standard.
-Reinstatement - Students canceled due to not meeting the cumulative unit completion rate of 67%.
+Reinstatement - Students canceled due to not meeting the cumulative unit completion standard, will be eligible for reinstatement when they have achieved, without financial aid, a cumulative unit completion rate of 67%.
 Students who meet the unit completion standard at the end of an enrollment period will be automatically reinstated during the SAP review process.

+III.
 QUANTITATIVE: MAXIMUM TIME LENGTH TO ACHIEVE EDUCATIONAL GOAL